SteeltoeOSS/Samples/Connectors/src/PostgreSql/README.md

      - Push the app using the appropriate manifest:
        - `cf push -f manifest.yml`

-> Note: The provided manifest(s) will create an app named `postgres-connector` and attempt to bind the app to PostgreSQL service `myPostgreSqlService`.
+> Note: The provided manifest(s) will create an app named `postgresql-connector` and attempt to bind the app to PostgreSQL service `myPostgreSqlService`.

 ### What to expect - CloudFoundry